-Simulation Result 2 is the final output after post-processing of the data.
+Simulation result 2 is the final output after post-processing.

-Diffraction direction for each order can be represented by a connection from the origin to the small polygon, and all of the diffraction efficiencies are shown in three dimensional plot.
+The diffraction direction is the direction between the origin and the smallest polygon, and all diffraction efficiencies are shown in three dimensions.

 Simulations are performed with nanostructure geometry entered as parameters.